KarelZe/thesis/references/obsidian/notes/👪Related works notes.md

 **Machine learning:**

+- Some feature sets contain as many as 42 features, some of which a forward looking (cp. [[@ronenMachineLearningTrade2022]] (p.
+49)).

 - [[@rosenthalModelingTradeDirection2012]] writes that he uses a logistic-link generalized linear model (GLM).
 Obviously a fancy way of saying (in R wording) that he uses logistic regression. (see here. https://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/R/R-Manual/R-Manual20.html)

+- Parts of this may be due to the are bound by the best performance of their commitee members.
+Voting classifiers are bound to the of their ensemble members.
+Voting classifier / ensemble

 - Seldomly used but ML-like.
 Would probably be sufficient to cover it under related works.